dilshankarunarathne/docker-notes/README.md

 * /proc - process information
 * And also: /lib64, /media, /mnt, /opt, /sbin, /srv, /sys, /tmp, /usr

 In Linux, everything is a file, including devices, directories, network sockets, pipes and etc.
+Files that are used for accessing devices are stored in the `/dev` directory.